Fcog/franciscogiraldo.com/src/portfolio/odie-pet-insurance.md

     "Payment integration",
 ]
 project_duration: 2 months
-description: Highly responsive and interactive multi-step form.
+description: Creation of the company's new website including a highly responsive and interactive multi-step form.
 date: 2019-01-01
 type: react
 ---

 ## Project Overview
-Creatin of a multi-step interactive form.
+Creation of the company's new website including a highly responsive and interactive multi-step form.
 \
 &nbsp;
 \